namitanandakumar/Draft-Analysis/README.md

 My thesis project is primarily concerned with optimizing draft decisions.
-The initial optimization code can be used to evaluate the relative success of teams in drafting from year to year.
+The optimization algorithm currently assumes perfect information, and it can be used to evaluate the relative success of teams in drafting from year to year.
+Next, I will integrate uncertainty in draft position and player valuation.